-- That the I.T system merges on 9th July, which will mean that there will be one phone number for both practices, all of patient's records from the practices will be merged into one database which will make it easier to find patients records from either surgery. - 4 GPs but from August a further 2 more GPs will be located at the practices with an increase of nurses also. - Guidelines for reports are in a policy with NHS England, they suggest reports to be brought to Scrutiny Committees. - There is a big shift in NHS England, a black hole in NHS £30 billion in debt.
-Want to develop single centres but not financially possible. - Confusion from the web site regarding a report which seemed to be different regarding the consultation.
+- That the I.T system merges on 9th July, which will mean that there will be one phone number for both practices, all of patient's records from the practices will be merged into one database which will make it easier to find patients records from either surgery. - 4 GPs are located at the moment but from August a further 2 more GPs will be located at the practices with an increase of nurses to follow also. - Guidelines for reports are in a policy with NHS England, they suggest reports to be brought to Scrutiny Committees. - There is a big shift in NHS England, a black hole in the NHS of £30 billion in debt.
+Want to develop single centres but not financially possible. - There was confusion from the web site regarding a report which seemed to be different regarding the consultation.